anjuchamantha/EMonitor/README.md

 ## 7) Fault Recovery Implementation

-As mentioned in *1.5) Connection Lost Self-Recovery*, EMonitor is capable of self connecting to Wi-Fi & Server after a connection lost.
-During the connection lost period, the MSGs are buffered and when the connection is established back, it sends the buffered MSGs to the server.
+As mentioned in *2.5) Self-Recovery in a Connection Loss*, EMonitor is capable of self connecting to Wi-Fi & Server after a connection retrieval.
+During the period of connection loss, the MSGs are buffered and when the connection is established back, it sends the buffered MSGs to the server.

 ### 7.1) Auto connect to Wi-Fi